Questions you may have if visiting for the first time...

 We start with sharing news of the faith community, then prelude music is followed by a call to worship.
 Typically there are 3-4 unison songs in the service, readings from the Bible, a sermon, a time of prayer, and special music by one of our choirs or guest musicians.
 Often, a children’s message is included during worship.
 This time with the children allows young and old alike a chance to explore faith related themes through stories or conversation.
 You’ll receive a worship guide (“bulletin”) prior to the service, which will outline the plan for that Sunday’s worship.

-We observe two Sacraments at Enfield Congregational Church, UCC: the Lord’s Supper (Holy Communion) and Baptism.
-Just as Jesus broke bread with His Disciples, we honor this tradition and break bread with one another during the first Sunday of every month.
+We observe two Sacraments at Enfield Congregational, United Church of Christ: Holy Communion (Eucharist) and Baptism.
+Just as Jesus broke bread with His disciples, we honor this tradition and break bread with one another during the first Sunday of every month.
 Baptisms occur upon the request of recipients or their parents.

 Sermons are prepared prayerfully, taking the Biblical text seriously but not literally while listening for what God is saying to us today.
 The pastor often puts the Biblical text into conversation with a contemporary reading and tries to find sermon illustrations in current events and popular books and movies.
 Sermons are preached from the pulpit some Sundays, and occasionally from the sanctuary floor.